overload-labs/sol/README.md

 | `beforeUndelegate`, `afterUndelegate` | No | The hook calls have a gas budget of `1_000_000`, otherwise undefined behaviour. |

 The gas budget pattern is important to prevent consensus contracts holding assets hostage.
 This way, a restaker will always be able to withdraw their assets regardless of external contract code, and a consensus contract can enforce correct behaviour as long as the gas used for code execution stays below `1_000_000` gas units.

+The `strict` variable prevents consensus contracts from `revert`:ing `undelegating` or `undelegate` calls, so that users will always be able to remove a restaking.
+The fixed gas budget on the other hand, is important to avoid an additonal `out-of-gas` attacks that consensus contract would otherwise be able to perform.
+A solution would be for the user to increase their gas limit very high, taking into account the `63 / 64` rule where a `1 / 63` out of the gas would be enough to fully complete the rest of the outer most function call.
+Relying on the `63 / 64` implies no limit on the gas budget but worse ergonomics; hence, `Overload.sol` instead employs a fixed gas budget that is within reason for the final implementation.

 Hooks in Overload differ from e.g. Uniswap V4.
 Instead of having hook permissions included in the addresses, we instead utilize the commonly used ERC-165 standard instead.
 If a contract returns true for a hook method interface from `IHOverload.sol`, then `Overload.sol` will try to call the hook on the target contract.